geelen/css-components-demo/README.md

 // typography('24pt light') => {font-weight: 500, font-size: 1.5rem;}
 ```

-In fact, that became [common enough in my usage](/src/styled-elem/styles.js) that I ended up simplifying to:
+In fact, that became [common enough in my usage](src/styles.js#L51) that I ended up making the default callback work like that.
+It works well:

 ```js
 import { rules } from 'styled-elem'